-ACCT 1371 Bookkeeping I (3) (Last year's course prefix/number ACC 131)
+ACCT 1371 Bookkeeping I (3)

 The fundamental principles of double-entry bookkeeping are presented and applied to practical business situations.
 Emphasis is on financial statements, trial balances, work sheets, special journals, and adjusting and closing entries.
 A practice set covering the entire business cycle is completed.
 (3 Lec.)